 Introduction and background of the project

-reDesigning Affect Space was an extended design, practice and theory project building on the outcomes of the Technology / Affect / Space public research trajectory of Open!
+reDesigning Affect Space was an extended art and design, practice and theory project building on the outcomes of the Technology / Affect / Space public research trajectory of Open!
 Platform for Art, Culture, and the Public Domain, which was conducted with the MIT ACT – Art, Culture, and Technology program in Cambridge (Mass.), the Lectorate for Art and Public Space (LAPS) Rietveld Academy in Amsterdam, and Het Nieuwe Instituut in Rotterdam.
-The trajectory included public workshops / debates in Cambridge (Mass.), Amsterdam and Rotterdam.
+The trajectory included public workshops / debates in Cambridge (Mass.), Berlin, Madrid, Amsterdam and Rotterdam.

 Following these workshops six authors have been commissioned to contribute essays and audiovisual works, which were published in sequence on the Open! online publication platform in 2017: Architects Javier Argota and Rodrigo Delso (JARD, Madrid), artist and activist Alessandra Renzi, performance artist and researcher Sher Doruff, and artist duo Esther Polak and Ivar van Bekkum.